pmitros/school-committee/excellence.md

 dramatically outperform.
 Amigos is the top-performing school in the district.
 Chinese Immersion bumped MLK up several tiers.
-The Ola program is small enough that it's hard to have hard numbers, but from what I've seen (I spent a day visiting the classroom), it is a district-leading program as well.
+The Ola program is small enough that it's hard to have hard numbers, but from what I've seen (I spent a day visiting a classroom), it is a district-leading program as well.

 We just need to spread and expand such models.